Russia Fires 30 Cruise Missiles at Ukrainian Targets; Ukraine Says 29 Were Shot Down

 Ukraine officials refuse to comment on possible acts of sabotage.
 Ukraine’s military intelligence spokesperson, Andriy Yusov, noted on Ukrainian television that Russian train lines “are also used to transport weapons, ammunition, armored vehicles.”

-Overnight, loud explosions were heard in Kyiv as the Kremlin’s forces targeted the capital for the ninth time this month in a clear escalation after weeks of lull and before a much-anticipated Ukrainian counteroffensive using newly supplied advanced Western weapons.
+Overnight, loud explosions were heard in Kyiv as the Kremlin’s forces targeted the capital for the ninth time this month.
+It was a clear escalation after weeks of lull and before a much-anticipated Ukrainian counteroffensive using newly supplied advanced Western weapons.

-Ukraine also shot down two Russian exploding drones and two reconnaissance drones, according to authorities.
+Ukraine also shot down two Russian exploding drones and two reconnaissance drones, according to the authorities.

 The missiles were launched from Russian sea, air and ground bases, General Valerii Zaluzhnyi, the Ukrainian commander in chief, wrote on Telegram.